entaroadun/hnpickup/README.txt

 process.

 ## =============================
-## == HOPE
+## == FUTURE
 ## =============================

-The hope is that young start-ups can use this code to quickly organize their thoughts and prototype their idea.
-Google App Engine can run this app for free, giving opportunity to demonstrate a working version of their idea and bigger potential for investors.
+The hope is that early stage start-ups can use this code to quickly organize their thoughts and prototype their idea.
+Google App Engine can run this app for free, giving opportunity to demonstrate a working version of their idea.